 Electronic filing.
 If you're required to file 250 or more Forms 8027, you must file electronically.
+Information returns are filed electronically through the Filing Information Returns Electronically (FIRE) system.
+Go to IRS.gov/FIRE for more information.
 See Pub.
-1239 for more information.
+1239 for more information about filing Form 8027 electronically.
+We encourage you to file electronically even if you're not required to file 250 or more Forms 8027.